demiculus/mentalmodel/_mental_models/understanding.md

 >
 > 3. You don't really want or enjoy this job.
 So you don't optimize every aspect of your submission
 >
 > This would also make sense.
-I would still advise to do perfect.
+I would still advise you to perfect your submissions.
 >
 > 4. You haven’t seen a good submission, a good level of work so your best is what you’re currently doing
 >